Technical hints and tips to ensure great results from your immunofluorescence (ICC/IF) experiments.

-Determine whether a direct or indirect method of staining is better for you depending on your particular experimental needs and the reagents available.
+Determine whether a direct or indirect method of staining is better for you depending on your experimental needs and the reagents available.
 Both methods allow for multi-color staining but have their own advantages and disadvantages.

-Controls are extremely important – autofluorescence and non-specific binding of the primary or secondary antibody (for indirect detection) are often misinterpreted as genuine staining.
+Controls are extremely important – autofluorescence and non-specific binding of the primary or secondary antibody (for indirect detection) is often misinterpreted as genuine staining.
 It is therefore important to ensure the correct controls are used, including the following:

-Ensure your cells are healthy as differences in culture conditions e.g. cell density, can affect cell morphology.
+Ensure your cells are healthy as differences in culture conditions eg cell density, can affect cell morphology.
 A good target to aim for is to grow cells on glass coverslips to 50-60% confluency on the day of fixation.
 If cells are too densely or sparsely packed then normal cell structure can be affected.
 Additionally, some proteins exhibit differences in localization depending on cell confluency.

 During staining don't let your cells dry out at any point as this can introduce artifacts.
 This can be prevented by using a humidifying chamber.

-When performing multi-color staining using indirect detection, minimize cross species reactivity and non-specific binding by using antibodies that have been pre-adsorbed against the host species of your primary and secondary antibodies.
+When performing multi-color staining using indirect detection, minimize cross-species reactivity and non-specific binding by using antibodies that have been pre-adsorbed against the host species of your primary and secondary antibodies.

 Non-specific staining may be reduced by: